Quality assurance

 ECO Schools

 In January 2021, the ISE primary and secondary departments, together with the Kinderstad daycare centre and the facility company Vebego, started a project called “Eco schools”.
 Eco-Schools is a global program to encourage students to think and act in a more sustainable manner.
 Using seven steps, students consider the school environment and work on actions to make it more sustainable.
 Students for example can design projects for saving energy, reducing waste or cleaning up the school yard.
-The school had achieved the ‘Green Flag’, which is the international quality mark for sustainable schools.
+The school has achieved the ‘Green Flag’, which is the international quality mark for sustainable schools.

 Traffic Examination

 Students in Group 7 in both departments take a theoretical traffic examination in April, followed by a practical traffic examination.
-Children can repeat this examination in group 8 if they haven’t passed the first time.

 Speech Therapy Services